sushil-kamble/uber-receipts-dashboard/plan.md

 ## Overview

-This plan outlines the implementation of adding Rapido receipt service alongside the existing Uber service, while refactoring the codebase to support an extensible multi-service architecture for easy addition of new receipt services in the future.
+This plan outlines the implementation of adding Rapido receipt service alongside the existing Cab service, while refactoring the codebase to support an extensible multi-service architecture for easy addition of new receipt services in the future.

 ## Current Architecture Analysis